 Other bars and clubs that are worth mentioning are Campy, AiiRo Cafe, Leo Lounge, FTM Bois (focused on transsexuals), The ANNEX and AiSOTOPE Lounge.

-Another LGBT event is the Rainbow Reel Tokyo film festival.
+Another LGBTQ event is the Rainbow Reel Tokyo film festival.
 The first edition took place in 1992.
 The festival usually happens in July, so keep an eye out for it around that time.

-To learn more about what it’s like to be LGBT in Japan, I recommend the documentary Gaycation.
-It’s a series created by Vice showing LGBT life in various cities around the world, and the first episode is in Tokyo!
+To learn more about what it’s like to be LGBTQ in Japan, I recommend the documentary Gaycation.
+It’s a series created by Vice showing LGBTQ life in various cities around the world, and the first episode is in Tokyo!

-I hope that with this post I may have given a general idea of what the LGBT life is like in Japan.
+I hope that with this post I may have given a general idea of what the LGBTQ life is like in Japan.
 Not everything is perfect, but the future is promising!

 For more useful tips about life in Japan keep following our Go!
 Go!
 Nihon blog.

 from all around the world and we provide